Agents 101

 Let's get Alice to do something!
 We're going to get Alice, on start up, to introduce itself and provide its address by printing both, on the terminal window.
 We can add a on_event("startup")

-decorator to make the agent run the defined function when it is run.
+decorator to make the Agent run the defined function when it is run.

 Let's update alice_agent.py